Mom’s letters

 I tried to see you in the fog and finally talk to you.

-I shot this project at the age of thirty-one, and it was an attempt to talk.
-I subsequently spoke to my father in a different way, directly calling out his actions by name.
-I got no answers from the other side of the world or from this one.
+This project I shot in my thirty-one, and it was an attempt at conversation.
+I spoke to my father in a different way afterwards, by directly calling his actions by name.
+Here.
+I got no answers from the other side of the world, or from this one.

 Now I could see in it not only my personal history, but also the history of the country.
 For almost a year now, I have been living in England, not in Russia.
-In almost a year, a drunk man came to me once, without aggression, just wanting to have a chat.
-And once I heard a cold whistle-whisper-shout at a child, with swear words.
-It was in Russian.
+In almost a year, we have been accosted only once by a drunken man: no aggression, he just wanted to chat.
+And more than once I heard a cold whistle-whisper-shout at a child, with swear words.
+Always in Russian.

 Commentary on the project